-

 Are there any trends and/or legislative proposals in your country on digitizing the process of conducting clinical trials (e.g., digitalization of the application process, decentralization of clinical trials)?

 After COVID-19, digitalization of clinical trials, i.e., decentralized clinical trials (“DCTs”) became an issue of heated discussions.
 It has been pointed out that there is some practical limitation to implementing DCTs due to the current laws prohibiting remote medical treatment and delivery of medicine.
-However, recently, the Korean government has begun improving the clinical trial system by preparing measures to build and support DCTs and pursuing projects developing core technology and guidelines for the activation of DCTs.
+However, the Korean government has begun improving the clinical trial system by preparing measures to build and support DCTs and pursuing projects developing core technology and guidelines for the activation of DCTs.

 In order to prepare for implementation of DCTs, the MFDS amended the Guidelines on Electronic Consent to Clinical Trials to strengthen protection of rights and benefits of subjects who are not familiar with digital technology for when obtaining their consent to participation in clinical trials by electronic means.

 With respect to software medical devices, clinical studies on human subjects may be replaced by data-based studies.
-For example, for clinical trial data, retrospective studies that apply past diagnostic data and real world evidence (RWE) generated from use of medical devices may be submitted when applying for the product approval.
+For example, for clinical trial data, retrospective studies that apply past diagnostic data and real-world evidence (RWE) generated from use of medical devices may be submitted when applying for the product approval.

 -